turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

 ```
 ![Captura de Tela (49)](https://user-images.githubusercontent.com/52639395/115549890-94725800-a27f-11eb-9993-c9ddc794eb12.png)
 ![Captura de Tela (50)](https://user-images.githubusercontent.com/52639395/115549907-99370c00-a27f-11eb-9b41-230732ca3155.png)
-After you connect to a account send go to [Celo faucets ](https://celo.org/developers/faucets) and get the test coin to star buying the NFT,First, you need to buy a village and next, you will need to buy a farm and mine to pass to the next level.
+After you connect to a account go to [Celo faucets ](https://celo.org/developers/faucets) and send test coin to address to  buying the NFT,First, you need to buy a village and next, you will need to buy a farm and mine to pass to the next level.
 ![Captura de Tela (54)](https://user-images.githubusercontent.com/52639395/115550371-267a6080-a280-11eb-94ab-1840236fdbac.png)
 ![Captura de Tela (55)](https://user-images.githubusercontent.com/52639395/115550456-43169880-a280-11eb-94e3-e101d18722eb.png)